 The Nissan does get an app for activating charging remotely, check on the charging status, set up interior warming or cooling, and more.
 However, it’s rated extremely poorly on the app store, and our experience of it when living with the car is that it’s quite hard to use, needs updating or reinstalling too often, and sometimes fails to connect with the car at all.

 Nissan Leaf range

-As with other electric cars, cold weather can affect your range, so you can expect the total driving range to dip as low as 130 miles in cold weather or if you drive mostly on the motorway (where electric cars are less efficient than they are around town and on slower roads).
+As with other electric cars, cold weather can affect your range, so you can expect the total driving range to dip – in this case to maybe as low as 130 miles – in cold weather or if you drive mostly on the motorway (where electric cars are less efficient than they are around town and on slower roads).

 In This Review

-- 1VerdictThe second-generation Nissan Leaf is one of the more affordable and practical electric cars; an 'e+' long-range version is available, too
+- 1VerdictThe second-generation Nissan Leaf is one of the more affordable and practical electric cars on the market, with both standard and long-range versions available

-- 3Running costs & insuranceThe Nissan Leaf is affordable to buy and also one of the cheapest hatchbacks to run
+- 3Running costs & insuranceThe Nissan Leaf is relatively affordable to buy and also one of the cheapest family hatchbacks to run

 - 4Performance, motor & driveThe Nissan Leaf's very impressive performance on the road is marred only by slightly stiff suspension

-- 5Interior, dashboard & comfortThe Nissan Leaf's interior is quite conventional in appearance, but material quality is a little hit-and-miss
+- 5Interior, dashboard & comfortThe Nissan Leaf's interior is quite conventional in appearance and material quality is a little hit-and-miss

-- 6Boot space, seating & practicalityWe have few complaints about the amount of space inside the Nissan Leaf for both passengers and luggage
+- 6Boot space, seating & practicalityWe have few complaints about the amount of space inside the Nissan Leaf – for both passengers and luggage